-With buttery pastry and gooey cheese, Spinach & Artichoke Pastry Swirls are a delicious bite-size appetizer perfect for any occasion, from your stylish buffet to a game day spread.
-With such crowd-pleasing appeal, these savory treats are sure to disappear fast!
+With parmesan, gruyere, and cream cheese, these Three Cheese Spinach & Artichoke Pastry Swirls are an easy bite-size appetizer perfect for any occasion.
+Watch out – these savory treats are sure to disappear fast!

 Disclaimer: This post contains affiliate links, and I will earn a commission if you purchase through those links at no additional cost to you.
 As always, all thoughts and opinions are my own.

 Do you have a food that if you see it on a menu, you have to order it?
 A favorite dessert, appetizer, or main meal?